 In the meantime, we still have one outstanding item left to deliver from our original 1984 list – a proper museum…

-Waggon Tracks, the biggest project the group has supported to date, is almost complete, leaving us with an amazing storage facility not just for the railway’s unique collection of original slate waggons, but also significant sections of historic double head and bullhead laid rail.
+Waggon Tracks, the biggest project the group has supported to date, was officially completed in 2020, leaving us with an amazing storage facility not just for the railway’s unique collection of original slate waggons, but also significant sections of historic double head and bullhead laid rail.

 Work to restore Kerr Stuart 4415 continues to make steady progress.